 We love breakfast…sometimes we even have it for dinner!
-I’ve made this easy crockpot breakfast casserole recipe to bring to potlucks, for brunch, and have cooked it overnight and served it Christmas morning too!
-Here’s how you make one of our favorite crockpot recipes. 😉 (originally published 9/15) This is a sponsored post written by me on behalf of Simply Potatoes for IZEA.
-All opinions are 100% mine.
+I’ve made this easy hashbrown crockpot breakfast casserole recipe to bring to potlucks, for brunch, and have cooked it overnight and served it Christmas morning too!
+Here’s how you make one of our favorite easy crockpot recipes. 😉 (originally published 9/15, affiliate links present) Sponsored by Simply Potatoes for IZEA.

-It’s simple to do, tastes great, and cooks by itself in your handy dandy slow cooker….love that thing!
-If you love breakfast too you will love this hearty and flavorful crockpot meal.
+It’s simple to make slow cooker eggs.
+They taste great, cook by themselves in your handy dandy slow cooker.
+I love that thing!
+If you’re looking for an easy breakfast casserole, you will love this hearty and flavorful crockpot meal.

-You need all the typical breakfast items like eggs, bacon, cheese and hash browns you would normally cook up but the best thing is it cooks all day by itself (love that).
+You need all the typical breakfast items like eggs, bacon, cheese and frozen hash browns you would normally cook up.
+The best thing is though that it cooks all day by itself (love that).
 I like things that are EASY, and this recipe is definitely that.

 - When the diced onions are done, dice the cooled bacon and shred about 1.5 cups of cheddar cheese.
 We like sharp but medium would be fine too.

-- First you will want to put a layer of hash browns on the bottom.
+- Start with a layer of hash browns on the bottom of your Crock pot.

 - Cheese – we like sharp cheddar

 - breakfast sausage, Italian sausage or ham precooked and diced works too

 This is a really easy overnight breakfast casserole recipe you can put together the night before Christmas Day.

 I don’t want to cook Christmas morning.
 I want to get pictures of the joy.
 That’s why this recipe is great.
 If you are going to a potluck brunch this is fantastic too and you’ll be asked for the recipe…..you can share. 😉